lecritch/ANOVA_seattle-chicago-dsc/README.md

 # Let's code the f-stat together
 # Here is the pseudo code

+# Calculate is the Total sum of squares
+# which can be thought of as the variance without dividing through by the sample size
+# We can decompose SS into SSb and SSw
+ss = None

 # Define k
+k = None
 # Define N
+N = None
 # Calculate SSB

+ssb = None
 # Calculate SSW

+ssw = None

+# check
+ss == ssb+ssw

 # Calculate DFw
+DFw = None

 # Calculate DFb
+DFb = None

 # Calculate MSb
+# The variance that comes from between group variation
+Msb = None

 # Calculate MSw
+# The variance that comes from within group variation
+MSw = None

 # Calculate F-stat
+f_stat = None

 ```